Embassy of India

 India’s contact with Estonia goes back several centuries.
 Estonian seafarer A. J. Von Krusen Stern visited Madras and Calcutta in 1797.
 The "PühhapäiwaWahhe-luggemissed" ("Sunday Intermediary Readings") of Otto W. Masing (1818) was the first written work in Estonian to refer to India.
 At the University of Tartu, several publications in Sanskrit were published in the early 1800s.
 Sanskrit was being taught there in1837.

-India recognised the Republic of Estonia in September 1991, a month after it declared its independence from the Soviet Union.
-Diplomatic relations were established in December 1991.
-Bilateral relations are cordial and friendly.
+Since 1991, Embassy of India, Helsinki (Finland) was concurrently accredited to Estonia.
 The Embassy of India in Tallinn was opened on 28 December, 2021 headed by a Cd’A a.i.
-Since 1991, Embassy of India, Helsinki (Finland) was concurrently accredited to Estonia.
 The first Resident Ambassador Shri Ajaneesh Kumar, presented his credentials on 26 April, 2022.

 A Protocol on Foreign Office Consultations (FOC) was signed in August 1995.
 So far 11 FOCs have been held, alternately in Tallinn and New Delhi.
 The 11th FOC was held in Tallinn on 25 November 2021, with Mrs Reenat Sandhu, Secretary (West) and Mr. Rein Tammsaar, Under Secretary for Political Affairs as co-chairs.
+The 12th FOC shall take place in New Delhi on 12 April, 2023.

 Estonia-India Business Forum:

-On 21 August, 2019 an Indian business delegation of 18 companies led by the Confederation of Indian Industry (CII) which visited Tallinn as part of the Vice President of India’s delegation, participated in the Estonia-India Business Forum.
+On 21 August, 2019 an Indian business delegation of 18 companies led by the Confederation of Indian Industry (CII), which visited Tallinn as part of the Vice President of India’s delegation, participated in the Estonia-India Business Forum.
 They were from engineering, ICT, hospitality and other sectors.
 The delegation was joined at the Business Forum by 30 companies from Estonia for B2B meetings to explore possibilities of collaboration.
 Vice President and Prime Minister of Estonia, Mr. Juri Ratas addressed the Business Forum.

 UN Security Council